 Please contact us to discuss this as it will depend on the person using the wheelchair and their disability.
 The ground is un-even on the farm and the treks go across very uneven ground so we would need to discuss suitability on an individual basis.

 Yes, we have handwashing and toilet facilities for you to use.

 We do our very best to continue walking in all weather conditions, providing we deem it possible and safe for our customers and sheep.
 We understand it can be disappointing, but cancellations due to bad weather are at our discretion.
 If we need to cancel we will re-arrange an alternative date for you within the next 12 months.

 Can I make changes to my booking?

 No adjustments can be made on the day so please make sure your group numbers are correct for the number of sheep you have booked.
 If any changes are required, please contact us a minimum of 12 hours in advance of your walk.
-If you need to cancel, we require 7 days notice for a full refund.
+If you need to cancel, please see our terms and conditions for our up to date policy.